Woods Hole, Massachusetts: Climate

+The climate is now humid subtropical (Cfa) according to the latest temperature numbers.
+In Massachusetts this climate is only found here, in the Elizabeth Islands, and on Martha's Vineyard.

 Falmouth Road Race

 The annual Falmouth Road Race brings thousands of runners to Woods Hole in August each year.
 The route of the 7 mi race starts outside the front door of the Captain Kidd tavern and follows the shore of Vineyard Sound through Falmouth to Shipwrecked (historically, the British Beer Company, which closed due to COVID-19), another tavern, in Falmouth Heights.

 Education

 The Woods Hole School is the home of the Children's School of Science.
-Founded in 1913, this institution (locally known as "CSS" and "Science School") provides science classes for students between 7 and 16 years old that focus on scientific investigation by observation.
+Founded in 1913, this institution (locally known as "CSS" and "Science School") provides science classes for students between seven and 16 years old that focus on scientific investigation by observation.
 Students regularly visit ecosystems around the village to study the organisms in their natural environments, such as the Sippewissett Salt Marsh.
 The Children's School of Science draws upon the talent brought to the village by the research institutions but also educates the children of both scientists and locals.

 Some mention of the Woods Hole Oceanographic Institution is made in the 1975 blockbuster film Jaws as having been the center of research for the fictional character Matt Hooper.
 Hooper is described as a marine biologist, focusing on the study of sharks.
 Coincidentally, a great white shark was spotted some years later near Woods Hole in September 2004.

 Woods Hole is part of the Falmouth public school district, served by Mullen-Hall Elementary, Morse Pond Middle School, Lawrence Junior High School, and Falmouth High School.
 Woods Hole students also often attend Upper Cape Cod Regional Technical High School, Sturgis Charter Public School, and Falmouth Academy.